platformsh/platformsh-docs/sites/friday/src/get-started/stacks/laravel/environment-variables.md

 title: "Environment Variables"
 weight: -120
 description: |
-    Learn about the environment variables added by the Upsun CLI.
+    Learn about the environment variables added by the {{% vendor/name %}} CLI.
 ---

 By default, {{% vendor/name %}} exposes some [environment variables](/development/variables/use-variables#use-provided-variables).